 For a list of existing programs, click here.

-Grants are awarded to adaptive tennis programs each year.
-The grants provide necessary funds for blossoming tennis programs to grow bigger and provide better service to their communities.
+Each year, USTA-registered adaptive programs that have been providing active programming for at least one year are eligible to be awarded USTA grants up to $3,000 per program.
+The grants provide necessary funds for tennis programs to grow bigger and provide better service to their communities.

-The 2020 Adaptive National Adaptive Championships are scheduled to take place at the USTA National Campus.
+The 2021 National Adaptive Championship is scheduled to take place at the USTA National Campus in Orlando, Fla. on Oct.
+8-10, 2021.
 This is a Unified Doubles tournament which pairs an athlete who has special needs with a partner who does not.
-USTA sections will host qualifier tournaments this year and send their top teams to Florida for the championship on Oct.
-9-11, 2020.
+USTA sections will host qualifier tournaments during 2021 and send their top teams to Florida for the championship.

-Should you be interested in participating or organizing a tournament for your section, please contact the Diversity & Inclusion manager in your section.
-To find the D&I manager in your section, click here.
+Should you be interested in participating in or organizing a tournament for your section, please contact the Diversity & Inclusion manager in your section.
+Click here for the list of sectional contacts.